Fractonic solids: Crystal-multipole symmetries

 We cannot naively append elastic crystal dynamics to the multipole symmetries \eqref{eq:symm-algebra-spatial}.
 This would correspond to an unnatural scenario where fractons stay lodged in absolute space while the crystal is distorted.
 We need to instead modify the multipole symmetry itself to make it aware of the crystalline structure.
-A crystal in $d$ spatial dimensions is described by a collection of \emph{crystal fields} $\phi^{I=1,\ldots,d}$ representing the Eulerian coordinates of the underlying lattice sites as a function of time and space $(x^\mu) = (t,x^i)$~\cite{Armas:2019sbe, Armas:2020bmo, Armas:2021vku, Armas:2022vpf}.
-To impose mobility restrictions on the crystal, we adapt the multipole transformations in \eqref{eq:dipole-phase-orig} using $\phi^I$ as
+A crystal in $d$ spatial dimensions is described by a collection of \emph{crystal fields} $\phi^{I=1,\ldots,d}$ representing the Eulerian coordinates of the underlying lattice sites as a function of time and space $(x^\mu) = (t,x^i)$~\cite{Leutwyler:1996er, Nicolis:2015sra, Armas:2019sbe, Armas:2020bmo, Armas:2021vku, Armas:2022vpf}.
+To impose mobility restrictions on the crystal, we adapt the multipole transformations in \cref{eq:dipole-phase-orig} using $\phi^I$ as

-which reduces to \eqref{eq:dipole-phase-orig} when the crystal is fixed to a homogeneous state $\phi^I = \delta^I_i x^i$.
+which reduces to \cref{eq:dipole-phase-orig} when the crystal is fixed to an unstrained equilibrium state $\phi^I = \delta^I_i x^i$.
 However, beyond this simple state, the \emph{crystal-multipole} symmetries \eqref{eq:dipole-phase-crys} depend non-linearly on the crystal configuration and thus qualitatively differ from the spatial-multipole symmetries \eqref{eq:dipole-phase-orig}.
-See \cref{fig:crystal-dipole}.
 The spatial-momenta $\rmP_i$ in the symmetry algebra \eqref{eq:symm-algebra-spatial} are appropriately replaced by the crystal momenta $\rmP_I$ that generate crystal translations $\phi^I\to \phi^I+a^I$, i.e.

+See more details regarding the symmetry algebra in \cref{app:crystal-dipole,app:crystal-multipole}.
 Since the crystal-multipole transformations \eqref{eq:dipole-phase-crys} only talk to the spacetime coordinates via the crystal fields, they get along better with spacetime symmetries.
 In particular, field theories with crystal-multipole symmetries are compatible with boosts, can be realised in relativistic or Galilean systems, can be coupled to dynamical gravity, admit translationally-invariant phases with spontaneously unbroken crystal-multipole symmetries, and allow stable states with nonzero velocity.
 We will investigate all these aspects in detail in this letter, specialising to relativistic systems with crystal-dipole symmetry.